 It’s not that big of a deal if it’s an appliance.
 When a dishwater breaks, for example, you know right away.
 Your roof is a completely different story.
 Most times due to the type and kind of weather here in Portland you quickly find out you have a leak.
 Sometimes it can be months before you notice the problem.
 Whether it is a new or existing leak just discovered, we can help you.

-To help keep your costs (and headaches) down, keep an eye out for these common roofing problems.
+To help keep your costs (and headaches) down, keep an eye out for the top 10 common roofing problems.

 1. Stains On the Interior Ceilings/Walls of Your Home

 As you walk through your home, look up and see if you have dark stains appearing on your ceiling.
 Big leaks will cause the ceiling to bulge and if left it will burst and let water into your home.
 Smaller leaks that maybe from seepage of water will just leave dark stains on your ceiling.

 Another area where water will show itself is on the window frames of your home.
 You will see water dripping onto the window sill and/or down your walls and will follow the same pattern as described up above whether is was a big leak or a smaller seepage type of leak.

 Although in Portland, this rarely happens, when it does it causes a lot of water to come into your home.
 It does this because the ice forms in the area of your roof not over the living space of your home called a soffit.
 As the snow begins to melt over the roof above your homes living space the water from this melt is damned by the frozen snow and ice causing a back of water.
 This happens a lot when we have a big snow storm up on the hill surrounding Portland.
 This doesn’t mean your roof is defective, it just means that when the roof was installed it was not prepared for snow and ice dams.
 Generally the damage this situation causes is covered by your homeowners insurance.